A Simple and Scalable Graph Neural Network for Large Directed Graphs: Abstract

 \section{Abstract}

 Node classification is one of the hottest tasks in graph analysis.
-In this paper, we focus on the choices of node representations (aggregated features vs. adjacency lists) and the edge direction of an input graph (directed vs. undirected), which have a large influence on classification results.
-We address the first empirical study to benchmark the performance of various GNNs that use either combination of node representations and edge directions.
-Our experiments demonstrate that no single combination stably achieves state-of-the-art results across datasets, which indicates that we need to select appropriate combinations depending on the characteristics of datasets.
-In response, we propose a simple yet holistic classification method \textbf{A2DUG} which leverages all combinations of node representation variants in directed and undirected graphs.
-We demonstrate that A2DUG stably performs well on various datasets.
-Surprisingly, it largely outperforms the current state-of-the-art methods in several datasets.
-This result validates the importance of the adaptive effect control on the combinations of node representations and edge directions.
+Though existing studies have explored various node representations in directed and undirected graphs, they have overlooked the distinctions of their capabilities to capture the information of graphs.
+To tackle the limitation, we investigate various combinations of node representations (aggregated features vs. adjacency lists) and edge direction awareness within an input graph (directed vs. undirected).
+We address the first empirical study to benchmark the performance of various GNNs that use either combination of node representations and edge direction awareness.
+Our experiments demonstrate that no single combination stably achieves state-of-the-art results across datasets, which indicates that we need to select appropriate combinations depending on the dataset characteristics.
+In response, we propose a simple yet holistic classification method A2DUG which leverages all combinations of node representations in directed and undirected graphs.
+We demonstrate that A2DUG stably performs well on various datasets and improves the accuracy up to 11.29 compared with the state-of-the-art methods.
+To spur the development of new methods, we publicly release our complete codebase under the MIT license. {\url{https://github.com/seijimaekawa/A2DUG}}